YJAJ/YJAJ.github.io/blog/_posts/2018-11-18-notes-on-zfnet.markdown

 ### Feature Evolution during Training

-Authors found that lower layers converged within a few epochs while upper layers had convergence after a considerable number of epochs.
+The authors found that lower layers converged within a few epochs while upper layers had convergence after a considerable number of epochs.
 This indicates that recognising an object/class takes a greater time than simple features.

 ### Feature Invariance